nickolanack/js-simplekml/README.md

 ```
 ## Background Web Worker Usage
-Use BackgroundKmlReader instead of KmlReader to move kml parsing into a background thread, his class provides exactly the same methods as KmlReader.
+Use BackgroundKmlReader instead of KmlReader to move kml parsing into a background thread, this class provides exactly the same methods as KmlReader.
 Providing the remote url for a kml (instead of the kml string), in the constructor to BackgroundKmlReader, additionally moves the download into the background thread.

 BackgroundKmlReader includes, and uses @xmldom/xmldom